 Corporate social responsibility

 The Canadian Commercial Corporation is committed to a Corporate Social Responsibility policy that helps us operate in an environmentally, socially and ethically responsible manner.
 As the Corporation does business around the world on behalf of both the Government of Canada and Canada’s exporters, it’s critical that we carefully consider all the implications of our business activities—both at home and abroad.
-Our employees annually sign both a Code of Conduct and Code of Business Ethics, and we ensure we represent Canada and our export community proudly and ethically.
+Our employees annually sign the Code of Conduct and Business Ethics, and we ensure we represent Canada and our export community proudly and ethically.

 Bribery and corruption